Cantera/cantera-website/pages/install/conda-install.rst

       `Anaconda <https://www.anaconda.com/products/individual#Downloads>`__ and
       `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ are Python
       distributions that include the ``conda`` package manager, which can be used to install Cantera.

-Both distributions are available for Linux, macOS (Intel and ARM/M1), and Windows.
+Both the Anaconda and Miniconda distributions are available for Linux, macOS (Intel and ARM/M1), and Windows.
 Note that installing Cantera using Conda will only provide the Cantera :ref:`Python <sec-conda-python-interface>` or :ref:`MATLAB
 <sec-conda-matlab-interface>` interfaces.
 If you want to use the other Cantera
 interfaces (to use Cantera from Fortran, C++, or C) then see the :ref:`OS-specific installation options <sec-install>`.
+Windows users should install a 64-bit version of Anaconda or Miniconda, since the Cantera Conda packages are only available for 64-bit installations.

-Anaconda and Miniconda both include ``conda``; the difference is that Anaconda includes a large number of Python packages that are widely used in scientific applications, while Miniconda is a minimal distribution that only includes Python and Conda, although all of the packages available in Anaconda can be installed in Miniconda.
+Both Anaconda and Minconda include the ``conda`` package manager; the difference is that Anaconda includes a large number of Python packages that are widely used in scientific applications, while Miniconda is a minimal distribution that only includes Python and Conda, although all of the packages available in Anaconda can be installed in Miniconda.
 For more details on how to use conda, see the `conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`__.

 Conda can install a large set of packages by default and it is possible to install